LWJGL/lwjgl3-demos/README.md

 with that specific demo class (prefixed by `bgfx.`) as value of the property `class`:

 	mvnw exec:exec -Dclass=bgfx.Raymarch

+System properties can be passed on to the running demo with the -Dsys.props parameter, e.g. to print out some debug info in the console:

+	mvnw exec:exec -Dclass=bgfx.Raymarch -Dsys.props="-Dorg.lwjgl.util.Debug=true"

 The above tasks can use any standard JDK 11+.